Southern Louisiana

 Background and Objective:

-The site is a former refrigerant manufacturing and packaging facility with carbon tetrachloride impacts in glacial till.
-Historically, a groundwater pump and treat system was operated as an interim remedy to control the groundwater plume and mitigate potential off-site migration.
+The site is a former refrigerant manufacturing and packaging facility impacted by carbon tetrachloride (CCl₄) in glacial till.
+Historically, a groundwater pump and treat (P&T) system was operated as an interim remedy to control the groundwater plume and prevent potential off-site migration.
+The primary objectives were to obtain regulatory approval for the conceptual design approach, establish hydraulic control to mitigate off-site migration of the CCl₄ plume ahead of source remediation, and ultimately discontinue the groundwater pump and treat system, which had been in operation for more than 30 years.

 Implementation: